noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- depends only on the input provided and not on any hiddenexternal state that may change during its evaluatin/between calls
 		- doesnt inflict changes beyond their scope, e.g. modyfing a global object /parameter passed by reference
 		- have clear contracts as part of their signatures that describe clearly on all of the functions formal parameters
+		- an immutable object that contains immutable functionality can be considered pure
+		- using methods to return new copies is one way to implement immutability
 	- side effects
 		- changing a variable, property or data structure globally
 		- changing the original value of a functions argument